About Financial Aid

 Financial Aid Deadlines

-Students should be aware that institutions within the ConnSCU system may have different priority or deadline dates regarding financial aid awards.
-All institutions require students applying for financial aid to file the Free Application for Federal Student Aid (FAFSA).
-The results of this application are used to package not only federal aid (i.e. Pell Grants and Direct Student Loans), but also state aid and often institutional aid as well.
-This application is required annually and should be filed as soon after January 1 as possible for students planning to be enrolled in college the following fall semester.
-Students should check the websites of individual system colleges and universities to determine more specific financial aid priority or deadline dates that may apply.
+CSCU institutions may have different priority or deadline dates regarding financial aid.
+All institutions require students applying for financial aid to file the Free Application for Federal Student Aid (FAFSA), which is used to package federal, state and often institutional aid.
+The application is required annually and should be completed after Jan.
+1 for students planning to be enrolled in college the following fall semester.
+Check the colleges and university websites for more specific financial aid priority or deadline dates.

 Satisfactory Academic Progress Policy

 Students receiving financial assistance under the federally supported Title IV Programs must comply with a set of standards to be eligible for such assistance.
 Such standards are referred to as Satisfactory Academic Progress (SAP).
 Please check below for the policies of each institution.

 If you've served in the Armed Forces, you may be eligible for additional financial aid.
 Stop by one of the on-campus veterans centers for information, support and assistance.

 File a Free Application for Federal Student Aid (FAFSA)If you are a new student, do not wait until you are admitted to the university or college to apply for financial aid.
 The earlier you apply, the better chance you have that funds will be available.

 - Submit only one application.

 - To electronically apply and sign your FAFSA, apply for a Personal Identification Number (PIN) at www.pin.ed.gov.